denemorhun-nava/nava-qa-interview/README.md

 ### Password
 - Required field
 - must be masked
-- username must be greater than 5 characters and less than 11 in length
+- password must be greater than 5 characters and less than 11 in length
 - Only allows **alpha** characters and these special characters: **!@#$%**
 - Entering any valid username and **secret!** in password field will enable user to authenticate